Hubert Urbański

-Hubert Kirił Urbański (born March 23, 1966, in Warsaw) is a Polish actor, journalist and presenter of Warner Bros.
-Discovery's TVN of Bulgarian origin.
+Hubert Kirił Urbański (born 23 March 1966) is a Polish actor, journalist and presenter.

 Urbański studied at Warsaw XIX lyceum of Warsaw Insurgents (L.O. im.
 Powstańców Warszawy), and then at the University of Warsaw, where he studied Hindi philosophy.
 He then began studies at the Aleksander Zelwerowicz State Theatre Academy in Warsaw.

 Between 1994 and 1995, Urbański worked at Radio ZET and then at Radio Kolor, where he worked until 1998.
 He then worked at Radio Tok FM for a year.
 He began his television career by hosting the Antena at TVP, and Pyramid game show on Polsat.
-Since 1999, he has been working at TVN, hosting various shows including Jestem Jaki Jestem and Polish versions of the Dancing with the Stars Survivor, and Who Wants to Be a Millionaire franchises.
+Since 1999, he has been working at TVN, hosting various shows including Jestem Jaki Jestem and Polish versions of the Dancing with the Stars, Survivor, and Who Wants to Be a Millionaire franchises.
+When Milionerzy swapped to Polsat in 2025, Urbański followed the show.

 Urbański is the father of four daughters – Marianna, Krystyna, Stefania and Danuta.
 His father is Polish and his mother is Bulgarian.